 This course is organized in the framework of teacher training activities of the PETeR Project (IAC).

-The school will be held from July 24 to 29, 2022 in a hybrid format, both face-to-face in San Cristóbal de La Laguna (Tenerife, Canary Islands) and online, allowing participants from all over the world to enjoy the unique AEACI experience at the best convenience and in a sustainable way.
+The school will take place from 17 to 21 July 2023 in a hybrid format, both face-to-face (at IACTEC, San Cristóbal de La Laguna, Tenerife, Canary Islands) and online, allowing each participant to enjoy the AEACI in the most convenient way.

 Who can apply?

-Teachers of all grade levels and subject domains, as well as informal educators, are invited to attend the school and dive into a real STEAM (Science, Technology, Engineering, Arts, and Maths) experience.
+Teachers of all grade levels and subject domains, as well as informal educators, are invited to attend the school and dive into a real STEAM experience

-Venue: “Sala Grande” of IACTEC (July 24-28) and IAC headquarters (July 29), both in San Cristóbal de La Laguna (Tenerife, Spain)
+- Venue: “Sala Grande” of IACTEC, San Cristóbal de La Laguna (Tenerife, Spain).